ZachTippit/zach-tippit-fe-takehome/README.md

 - React-testing-library for Unit tests
 - React-router-DOM for Routing
 - CSS Modules for styling, no additional component libraries were used

 ## Installation

 The app can be run locally by the following.
 - Clone repository to your local machine
+- Add a .env file in the working directory at the same level as the package.json file (./zach-tippit-fe-takehome by default)
+- Add the following:
+REACT_APP_COTERIE_API_URL = <url posted in original take home project, not posted here for security purposes>
+REACT_APP_COTERIE_AUTH_TOKEN = <token posted in original take home project, not posted here for security purposes>
-- In the working directory (./zach-tippit-fe-takehome by default), run the following.
+- In the working directory , run the following.

 ```
 npm install
 npm start
 ```

+The app should now run correctly.

 The testing suite can also be run by following the previous installation steps and running: